OrgaAI/orga-ai-sdk-monorepo/packages/sdk-web/README.md

-# Orga Web SDK
+# Orga React SDK

-The Orga Web SDK enables real-time AI-powered audio and video features in your React web applications using a simple context and hook-based API.
+The Orga React SDK enables real-time AI-powered audio and video features in your React web applications using a simple context and hook-based API.

 ---

 ## Project Overview

-- **Purpose:** Integrate Orga AI for real-time audio and video interaction in React web apps.
+- **Purpose:** Integrate Orga AI for real-time audio and video interaction in React apps.
-- **Platform:** React Web (supports React context, works with most React-based web projects).
+- **Platform:** React (supports React context, works with most React-based projects).

 ---